Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 [Last post](/2016/04/05/copying-a-quantum-brain.html), I tried to explain that interactions with the world can reveal the current state of a quantum system.

 I framed the post around the hypothetical of duplicating a brain despite the brain containing quantum information.
-I pointed to a couple examples of people saying it would be impossible to do that, since the [No-Cloning Theorem](https://en.wikipedia.org/wiki/No-cloning_theorem)'s prevents the duplication of unknown quantum states, then tried to explain a copying algorithm based on moving the brain into a quantum computer and inferring its state by recording any measurements the brain decided to perform.
+I pointed to a couple examples of people saying it would be impossible to do that, since the [No-Cloning Theorem](https://en.wikipedia.org/wiki/No-cloning_theorem) prevents the duplication of unknown quantum states
+Then I tried to explain a copying algorithm based on moving the brain into a quantum computer and inferring its state by recording any measurements the brain decided to perform.

 Anyways, I didn't explain the concept very well and took flak from people thinking I was claiming obviously-wrong things.
 So let's try this again, but slower.